rsdn/CodeJam/PerfTests/PerfTests.Intro.md

 The first `Competition.Run()` overload is universal - it can be placed inside the class or outside, but it requires to explicitly the type of the perftest class explicitly.

-The secont one infers the type from `this` parameter.
+The second one infers the type from `this` parameter.
 Of course, there's no point in using it if the `ListCapacityPerfTest` method is not member of the perftest class.

 Also, you can use default console runner to run the performance test: